anastuart/thesis/source/09_introduction.md

 This suggests that the localisation of sleep pressure observed in sleep is also observed during wake.

-## Drowsiness
+## Objective Drowsiness

-Drowsiness can be measured through a range of tests, measuring associated but distinct characteristics linked to the accumulation of sleep pressure.
+Objective drowsiness can be measured through a range of tests, measuring associated but distinct characteristics linked to the accumulation of sleep pressure.
 The most common measures used in clinical practice and scientific research are the multiple sleep latency test which measures sleep propensity, the maintenance of wakefulness test measuring the consequences of sleepiness, and the